We believe that doctors and lawyers should work together to help people reach their full potential and have safe, secure, and healthy lives.

 How do I apply?

-If you have any questions about the clinic, please email Professor Troya at email@example.com.
+For more information about MLPS, please email Professor Troya directly at email@example.com.

 “I have great news!
 I received a call last night from a partner at --------LLP and he extended me an offer of employment as an associate in their firm!
 I cannot thank you enough for all of your help over the past few years, serving as my reference for a number of positions.
 I don't know if they ever called you for this position, but there is ZERO doubt that my experiences with MLPS (which I spoke of a great deal in my interviews) played a huge part in my success, and I have you to thank for that!
 Thank you very, VERY much!"